 - If you are ill or caring for someone who is ill, immediately clean and disinfect contaminated surfaces using bleach cleaner.
 Remove and wash soiled linens.
 Use hot water and soap.

 - Cook oysters and clams before eating them.

 - Do not prepare food if you have symptoms.
-Wait three days after you have recovered before handling food again.
+Wait 3 days after you have recovered before handling food again.

 - Throw away contaminated food.

 - If you are sick, do not attend work until symptoms have passed.